I forgot to tell you, Mike, Repto Audio Soundbite number 14.

 Are they really being serious?

-Even when the NFL seemed like it was out of control, there was less criminal activity in that group of people than in a similar number of people in the general population, even when it was at its worst.
+Because even when it was at its worst, you know, the number of crimes in a per capita basis, even when the NFL seemed like it was out of control, there was less criminal activity in that group of people than in a similar number of people in the general population, even when it was at its worst.

-But the point of this story is that they've instituted some really, really harsh penalties and punishment in the personal conduct policy, and the theory is that it's really worked.
+But the point of this story is that they've instituted some really, really harsh penalties and punishment in the personal conduct policy.

-It has it got these guys' attention, and it has really dialed back the amount of criminal behavior they're engaging in.
+It has got these guys' attention, and it has really dialed back the amount of criminal behavior they're engaging in.

 Still can't find a gig.